lihbr/lihbr-diapositiv/an-introduction-to-nuxt-global-modules/slides.md

 ---

-- <twemoji-rocket /> Triggers lights on Nuxt startup?
+- <twemoji-rocket /> Triggers lights on Nuxt startup

 <v-clicks>

-- <twemoji-vertical-traffic-light /> Triggers other lights when ready?
+- <twemoji-vertical-traffic-light /> Triggers other lights when ready
-- <twemoji-fire /> And maybe some other upon error?
+- <twemoji-fire /> And maybe some other upon error

 </v-clicks>